5 Things Women First Notice About You

 Read on to find out the 5 things women first notice about you:

-1. Your signature scent
+1. We notice your signature scent

-2. your greeting
+2. We notice your greeting

 offers enforces when I’m home: “head up, shoulders back, and smile genuinely.”

-3. your shoes
+3. We notice your shoes

-More than the watch you don for special occasions or even the car you pull up in, we’re looking down at your shoes (and running if we see square toes).
+More than the watch you don for special occasions or even the car you pull up in, we’re looking down at your shoes.
 I can promise you that I’ve never discounted a guy for rocking a $50 weekender watch and more so, I’ve definitely never been starry-eyed over a d-bag because he’s flashing a Rolex.

-The takeaway: Account for the occasion when choosing footwear.
+Account for the occasion when choosing footwear.
 Sneakers don’t belong at a candlelit restaurant just as much as square toed dress shoes don’t belong anywhere.
 Take a quick pause while getting ready to ask yourself if you’re accessorized for the occasion or better yet, shoot a tweet to Style Girlfriend.
 Polishing your dress shoes and boots will protect your investment and highlight their dapper design – what’s not to love about that?

-4. Your hands
+4. We notice your hands

-The takeaway: Make moisturizing and manicuring a must in your grooming routine.
+Make moisturizing and manicuring a must in your grooming routine.
 Keep hand cream in your gym bag or in your car for easy access and a higher probability that you’ll you know, actually use it.
 When it comes to manicuring, throw a scrub brush and nail clipper at the problem.
 If a shower doesn’t wash your nail beds clean, take a few seconds to scrub under and pay special attention so that your nail length isn’t too long.

-5. your outfit overview
+5. We notice your outfit